icon / 24x24 / ic24-trending-up

 Funding your bar project

 Capital can come from owner equity, private investors, commercial lending, or hybrid financing arrangements, each with implications for risk and control.
 Many lenders may not fund liquor license costs.
-Franchise systems and financing programs can help streamline startup processes and approvals due.
+Franchise systems and franchise financing programs can help streamline startup processes and approvals due.

 Choosing the right type of bar